 Jasmine has hydrating, humectant, and strengthening properties for the skin.
 And while I almost always value the medicinal properties of a plant over its scent – for me, the medicine of Jasmine IS the scent.
 It transports me to Hawaii.
 It completely alters the state of my nervous system and resets my spirit.
 I hope you have the chance to experience this sensation with me.
 My favorite combination it to create a ritual with Hydrating Elixir C and our Antioxidant Mask, which contains 3 types of Jasmine alongside Frankincense and Sandalwood.

 I source our Frankincense directly from a small Somalian American family business.
 The Boswellia trees in Somaliland are considered threatened, and its important that these trees be replanted and replenished by those who harvest from them.
 To add to complexity, we can’t stop sourcing from there all together, because the Frankincense trade is a huge part of the Somaliland economy.
 Our Frankincense supplier ensures Boswellia trees are replanted and that harvesters in Somaliland are paid well – they also return a percentage of their profits to getting clean running water to their remote harvesting communities.
-This is amazing!

 Gotu Kola, to my understanding, originates from India and Ayurvedic medicine.
 Referred to as Brahmi in Ayurvedic tradition, this stemmy green leaf is considered good for the brain and supportive to our memory and mental focus.
 It is considered good for all dosha types and is used spiritually to elevate consciousness.